suprithar2k05/task-manager-net/README.md

 ### Unified Validation (Frontend + Backend)
 **Challenge:** Ensuring consistent validation for tasks and user forms.

-**Solution:** express-validator on the server and basic form validation on the client.

 ### Responsive UI
 **Challenge:** Making it mobile-first and fully responsive.